sidd607/webrtcDemo/README.md

 $ cd webRTC-Demo
 $ node server.js
 ```
 Open up a browse at *localhost:2013* to use the application.
-The user joins a room named foo.
-If such a room doesnot exist then one is created.

-Another user can join the room at *localhost:2013* and start conversing.
-Currently the limit for the room is set to 2
+you have to choose a tuen server you would like to connect either Google's server or a custom server setup by me.

+You are then prompted to choose a room to connect.
+If the chosen room is already connected then you join the room and start conversing with the other person in the room.

+If a room doesnot exist.
+The application will create the required room.

 ## Application Specification